8 Best Thermal Carafe Coffee Makers of 2023

 How to Choose the Best Coffee Maker with Thermal Carafe

 Coffee makers with insulated thermal carafe can cost more than their glass carafe counterparts, but several factors, including durability, taste, and energy-efficiency, make the investment worthwhile.
 So what should you look for when choosing a thermal coffee maker?

-Related: See our complete list of the best coffee makers here.
+Related: See our complete list of the leading drip coffee makers here.

 A thermal carafe can keep your coffee at the right temperature, but the coffee maker needs to get it there.
 For best extraction, coffee should be brewed between 195 ℉ and 205 ℉ (4), but not all drip brewers achieve this goal.
 SCAA certified coffee makers go through rigorous testing to ensure they meet a number of standards, including the benchmark temperature (5).

 If you’re brewing just one cup of joe, a smart mug can keep your drink at your desired temperature for longer.
 But if you’re brewing for more than one person, the carafe capacity is something to consider.
 How many people will you be serving?
 How many cups of coffee do you wish to brew?
 Do you want the option of brewing half a carafe or a single serve?
 If you plan to brew mostly single serve cups, a coffee maker with an insulated thermal carafe may not be worth your money.
 Try one of these top single-serve brewers instead.

 There’s always a balance between upfront cost and longevity.
 Some buyers prefer to pay less upfront, knowing they’ll want a new machine in a few years anyway.
 Others are willing to shell out big bucks for something that lasts.
 If you’re in the latter category, look for a machine that is well made, with metal rather than plastic components, and comes with a long warranty.
 The price tag for machines with thermal carafe may be a little higher, but you’ll get your money’s worth.